xbobekf/oxygenium/.autodoc/docs/markdown/api/src/main/scala/org/alephium/api/model/AssetInput.md

  1. What is the purpose of the `AssetInput` class?
    - The `AssetInput` class represents an input to a transaction that spends an asset output, and provides methods to convert to and from the protocol-level `TxInput` class.
 2. What other classes or libraries does this code depend on?
-   - This code depends on several other classes and libraries, including `ByteString` from Akka, and various classes from the `org.alephium.protocol` and `org.alephium.serde` packages.
+   - This code depends on several other classes and libraries, including `ByteString` from Akka, and various classes from the `org.oxygenium.protocol` and `org.oxygenium.serde` packages.
 3. What license is this code released under?
    - This code is released under the GNU Lesser General Public License, version 3 or later.